 Podcasts & RSS Feeds

-Tony Foreman is the founder and co-owner of Baltimore’s premier restaurant company, Foreman Wolf, comprised of five restaurants and two retail wine stores.
+Tony Foreman is the founder and co-owner of Baltimore's premier restaurant company, Foreman Wolf, comprised of six restaurants and two retail wine stores.
 The combined staff is over 350 employees and has been a major driving force in putting Baltimore on the map in the world of fine wines and dining.

 Foreman's first venture was Savannah, which he started with his business partner chef Cindy Wolf.
 The restaurant opened in Baltimore's Fells Point in 1995.
 Savannah transitioned to a new location re-opening to what is now Charleston, Baltimore's premier fine dining establishment.